Table of Contents

 There is a significant distinction between a wrongful death suit and a criminal homicide case, where a conviction results in probation, jail time, and other penalties.
 Wrongful death suits, on the other hand, only include monetary penalties.

-When there are no surviving family members of the deceased, anyone entitled to the deceased’s estate by intestate succession may file the wrongful death lawsuit.
+When there are no surviving family members of the deceased, anyone entitled to the deceased’s estate by intestate succession may file a wrongful death lawsuit.

 This may include siblings or parents, based on who was living at the time of the deceased person’s death.